gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy pulled up short.
 "The tiger?"

-Indy sniffled.
+Indy wiped her eyes with her sleeve.
-"Yes, he's coming for dinner with the sergeant."
+"Yes, he's coming for dinner with Sergeant Dorbu."
-She swept a double handful of diced onions into the cooking pot with the back of the knife and started peeling what was probably the last knob of ginger in Stale.
+She swept a double handful of diced onions into the cooking pot with the back of the knife and started peeling what might have been the last knob of ginger in Stale.
-"It's the polite thing to do," she continued without looking as Noxy opened and then closed her mouth.
+"It's the polite thing to do," she continued without looking as Noxy opened her mouth.

 "Yes, *amma*."
-Noxy set the loosely-woven bag of potatoes on the potato and began to scrub the skins off them with a piece of pumice.
+Noxy set the loosely-woven bag of potatoes beside the chipped pot that they used as a sink and began to scrub the skins off them with a piece of pumice.

 Sergeant Dorbu knocked on their door just as the rain began to fall.
-Noxy had been expecting him to be in his uniform, but he had traded in his battle mask for a simple knit cap that any cloudherd might have worn, and had left his sword behind.
+Noxy had been expecting him to be in his uniform, but he had traded his battle mask for a simple knit cap that any cloudherd might have worn, and had left his sword behind.

 Kulbinder padded in behind him while he and Indy were saying their hellos.